OpenNews/srccon-power/facilitator_guide.md

 How you use your time is completely up to you.
 While you won't need a script like you might for a traditional conference talk, we do thoroughly encourage outlines.
 Sessions are always a little less daunting once you break them into smaller pieces, and knowing how you plan to budget your time helps you stay on task while you’re doing it live.

-[[[[[[
 <span id="recording"></span>

 ### Will My Session Be Recorded?

-SRCCON:POWER works with [White Coat Captioning](http://www.whitecoatcaptioning.com/), and we'll transcribe about 1/3 of our sessions for sharing after the conference is over.
-The stenographer will be in the Ullyot North room, so if your session is in that spot, it will be transcribed.
-The transcriptions for these sessions *will not* be shared live.
-The transcripts may be shared after the event.
-We will coordinate with you about whether you would like to share the transcript and how you would like to edit it.
-We know that at this event folks might want to have a lot more "off the record" conversations, so we won't share session transcripts live.
+SRCCON:POWER works with [White Coat Captioning](http://www.whitecoatcaptioning.com/), and we'll transcribe about 1/4 of our breakout sessions at this event.
+We know that "off the record" conversations will be important, so session transcripts *will not* be shared live.
+If the stenographer will be in the room for your session, we'll let you know in advance, and we'll coordinate with you after SRCCON:POWER about any editing and sharing you might like to do.
-]]]]]]

 <span id="tips-facilitations"></span>